Capítulo primero. Que trata de la condición y ejercicio del famoso hidalgo don Quijote de la Mancha

 Con estas razones perdía el pobre caballero el juicio, y desvelábase por entenderlas y desentrañarles el sentido, que no se lo sacara ni las entendiera el mesmo Aristóteles, si resucitara para sólo ello.

-With these reasons, the poor knight lost his judgment, staying up all night to understand and unravel their meaning, which even Aristotle, if he were to rise from the dead, would not be able to comprehend.
+With these arguments, the poor knight lost his judgment, and struggled to understand and unravel their meaning, which not even Aristotle himself, if he were to be resurrected just for this, could have deciphered or understood.

 No estaba muy bien con las heridas que don Belianís daba y recebía, porque se imaginaba que, por grandes maestros que le hubiesen curado, no dejaría de tener el rostro y todo el cuerpo lleno de cicatrices y señales.

-He was not in good shape with the wounds he gave and received, as he imagined that, despite the great doctors who had treated him, he would still have scars and marks on his face and all over his body.
+He was not very pleased with the wounds that Don Belianís gave and received, because he imagined that, no matter how great the masters who had treated him, he would still end up with his face and entire body full of scars and marks.

-But, despite all that, he praised the author for ending the book with the promise of an endless adventure, and many times he felt the desire to take up the pen and finish it to the letter as promised; and without a doubt, he would have done so, if it weren't for other, greater, and more pressing thoughts.
+But, nevertheless, he praised his author for ending his book with the promise of that endless adventure, and many times he felt the desire to take up the pen and finish it to the letter, as it is promised therein.

-He often had debates with the priest of his town, who was a learned man, graduated from Sigüenza, about who was a better knight: Palmerín de Ingalaterra or Amadís de Gaula.
-But Master Nicholas, the barber of the same village, said that neither equaled the Knight of the Sun, and that if anyone could be compared to him, it was Don Galaor, brother of Amadís de Gaula, because he had a very suitable disposition for everything; that he was not a fussy knight, nor as whiny as his brother, and that in terms of courage, he was not far behind.
+but Master Nicolás, the barber of the same town, said that none could match the Knight of Febo, and that if anyone could be compared to him, it would be Don Galaor, Amadís of Gaula's brother, because he was very well-equipped for everything; that he was not a fussy knight, nor as tearful as his brother, and that in terms of bravery, he was not far behind.

 En resolución, él se enfrascó tanto en su letura, que se le pasaban las noches leyendo de claro en claro, y los días de turbio en turbio; y así, del poco dormir y del mucho leer, se le secó el celebro, de manera que vino a perder el juicio.

-In conclusion, he immersed himself so deeply in his reading that he spent his nights reading from dawn till dusk, and his days in a foggy daze.
-And from lack of sleep and too much reading, his brain dried up, leading him to lose his mind.
+In short, he became so engrossed in his reading that he spent his nights reading from dawn to dusk, and his days from dusk to dawn; and thus, from lack of sleep and too much reading, his mind dried up, and he eventually lost his judgment.

 Decía él que el Cid Ruy Díaz había sido muy buen caballero, pero que no tenía que ver con el Caballero de la Ardiente Espada, que de sólo un revés había partido por medio dos fieros y descomunales gigantes.

-He said that Cid Ruy Díaz was a very good knight, but he had nothing to do with the Knight of the Burning Sword, who had once with a single blow split in half two enormous and fearsome giants.
+He said that the Cid Ruy Díaz had been a very good knight, but that he had nothing to do with the Knight of the Flaming Sword, who had split two fierce and gigantic giants in half with just one setback.

 Mejor estaba con Bernardo del Carpio, porque en Roncesvalles había muerto a Roldán el encantado, valiéndose de la industria de Hércules, cuando ahogó a Anteo, el hijo de la Tierra, entre los brazos.

-He preferred to talk about Bernardo del Carpio, because in Roncesvalles, he had killed Roldán the Enchanted, using the cunning of Hercules, when he drowned Antaeus, the son of the Earth, between his arms.
+He was better off with Bernardo del Carpio, because in Roncesvalles he had killed the enchanted Roldán, using the cunning of Hercules, when he drowned Anteo, the son of the Earth, in his arms.

 Decía mucho bien del gigante Morgante, porque, con ser de aquella generación gigantea, que todos son soberbios y descomedidos, él solo era afable y bien criado.

-He spoke highly of the giant Morgante, because, despite belonging to that generation of giants, all of whom are proud and wild, he was the only one who was gentle and well-mannered.
+He spoke highly of the giant Morgante, because, despite being from that generation of giants, who are all arrogant and overbearing, he alone was affable and well-mannered.

 Pero, sobre todos, estaba bien con Reinaldos de Montalbán, y más cuando le veía salir de su castillo y robar cuantos topaba, y cuando en allende robó aquel ídolo de Mahoma que era todo de oro, según dice su historia.

-But above all, he admired Reinaldos de Montalbán, especially when he saw him leaving his castle to rob whomever he encountered, and when he stole that idol of Mohammed, all made of gold, as his story goes.
+But above all, he was well-disposed towards Reinaldos of Montalbán, especially when he saw him leaving his castle and robbing everyone he encountered, and when he stole that idol of Muhammad made entirely of gold, as his story says.

 Diera él, por dar una mano de coces al traidor de Galalón, al ama que tenía, y aun a su sobrina de añadidura.

-He would give, to the traitor Galalón, a hand of slaps to his maid, and even to his niece as an addition.
+He would give a helping hand to the traitor Galalón, to the woman he had, and even to his niece in addition.

-In fact, after reaching his decision, he came to the most strange thought that anyone had ever gone mad; and it seemed to him both appropriate and necessary, for the enhancement of his honor and the service of his republic, to become a wandering knight, and to travel the world with his arms and horse, seeking adventures and practicing everything he had read about wandering knights, righting all kinds of wrongs, and putting himself in dangerous situations where, by overcoming them, he would gain eternal fame.
+and that was that he thought it appropriate and necessary, both for the enhancement of his honor and for the service of his republic, to become a wandering knight, and to go all over the world with his weapons and horse to seek adventures and to practice everything he had read about wandering knights doing.

 Imaginábase el pobre ya coronado por el valor de su brazo, por lo menos, del imperio de Trapisonda; y así, con estos tan agradables pensamientos, llevado del estraño gusto que en ellos sentía, se dio priesa a poner en efeto lo que deseaba.

-He imagined himself, the poor man, already crowned by the valor of his arm, at least with the empire of Trebizond; and thus, driven by the strange pleasure he felt in these thoughts, he quickly set out to put his desires into effect.
+He imagined himself already crowned by the valor of his arm, at least, of the empire of Trapisonda; and so, with these pleasant thoughts, carried away by the strange pleasure he felt in them, he hastened to put into practice what he desired.

 Y lo primero que hizo fue limpiar unas armas que habían sido de sus bisabuelos, que, tomadas de orín y llenas de moho, luengos siglos había que estaban puestas y olvidadas en un rincón.

-And the first thing he did was to clean some weapons that had belonged to his great-grandfathers, which, having been left in a corner for centuries, were covered in rust and mold.
+And the first thing he did was to clean some weapons that had belonged to his great-grandparents, which, covered in rust and full of mold, had been put away and forgotten in a corner for many centuries.

 Limpiólas y aderezólas lo mejor que pudo, pero vio que tenían una gran falta, y era que no tenían celada de encaje, sino morrión simple; mas a esto suplió su industria, porque de cartones hizo un modo de media celada, que, encajada con el morrión, hacían una apariencia de celada entera.